Moving into a new home can be an exciting but stressful time. It’s also an opportune time to address a clutter problem head on and get organized.

 As you unpack, you’re likely to find decor items with the rest of your things.
 Set those aside and wait until you have unpacked a room before you start decorating it.
 This will help you see what you have to decorate around and will also save you from putting unnecessary holes in your walls.

 Because every home is different, you may find you have more or less wall space than you did before.
 You might need to prioritize which items you hang up or display.
 You may also be able to decorate in clever ways that don’t require putting any holes in your walls at all, like putting a picture frame leaning against a wall instead of hanging it, or using adhesive hooks instead of nails.
-In fact, here are 10 home hacks using adhesive hooks to decorate or add storage.

 With these tips, you’re ready to tackle organizing your brand new home!
 Soon you’ll be living in it, instead of in a sea of boxes.